 - where we need to comply with a legal or regulatory obligation;

 - to respond to any complaint and help us to establish, exercise or defend legal claims.

-Generally, we do not rely on consent as a legal basis for processing your personal data other than in relation to sending direct marketing communications to you via email or text message and the use of non-essential cookies and similar tracking technologies.
+Generally, we do not rely on consent as a legal basis for processing your personal data other than in some circumstances in relation to sending direct marketing communications to you via email or text message and the use of non-essential cookies and similar tracking technologies.
 You have the right to withdraw consent to marketing at any time by contacting us.

 Using Your Health Data

 In light of the services which we provide to our customers, it will often be necessary for us to use information about your health.
 Even in the broadest sense of the word, ‘health’ information is a special category of personal data which requires us to have an additional lawful basis for using this information.
 Where we use information about your health for the purpose of providing our services to you (or in preparation for us to provide services to you), the additional lawful basis on which we shall rely will be that such use is necessary in order for us to provide you with health care or treatment.

 Purposes for Which We May Use Your Personal Data and Our Legal Basis